 Moving beyond Tile

 One of the things that Tile has been doing to expand this beyond its own tags is working to integrate its technology into other things you might lose.
 It's starting with wireless headphones and rather than having to integrate a physical Tile, the company is going deeper and working with the major chip manufacturers that produce Bluetooth hardware.
+You can find more information about this in our main What is Tile? feature.

 By integrating Tile technology into something like a set of Bluetooth headphones, you can get the advantage of this finding technology without having to buy the physical Tile.
 Take the Sennheiser Momentum Wireless for example - these headphones have Find with Tile technology, meaning you can open up the app to locate your headphones if you ever lose them.